-Shelton McElroy is the National Director of Strategic Partnerships of the Bail Project.
+Shelton McElroy is the former National Director of Strategic Partnerships of the Bail Project.
 As a formerly incarcerated individual who was a ward of the state in foster care for over 15 years, Shelton works daily to dismantle dehumanizing systems of oppression.

 Claire Clark, PhD, MP

 Dr. Claire Clark is a medical historian and an Associate Professor in the University of Kentucky’s Department of Behavioral Science.
 Claire is the author of Recovery Revolution, which describes the history of treatment activists’ influence on the development of American drug policy.